corda/token-sdk/README.md

 not represent agreements.
 This is because the miners which mint units of the crypto-currency are pseudo-anonymous and therefore cannot be identified.
-Clearly, it is impossible to enter into a legal agreement with an unknown party, therefore it is reaonsable to say that ledger native crypto-currencies are not agreements when represented on Corda.
+Clearly, it is impossible to enter into a legal agreement with an unknown party, therefore it is reasonable to say that ledger native crypto-currencies are not agreements when represented on Corda.

 Do not be confused when a token is used to represent an amount of some